Pinu, Papua New Guinea

-Hence, it is believed that the early settlers chose this location primarily as a satellite spot for strategic defense against invaders ,but moreso, the extended land mass provide wild game supply of wallabies and wild pigs, and the water ways, provide seasonal fishing yields of fish, crabs, prawns, and shellfish.
+Historically, early settlers lived in small hamlets, but within proximity to each other to defend from invaders.
+Kabadi, was blessed with extended land mass provide wild game supply of wallabies and wild pigs, and the water ways, provide seasonal fishing yields of fish, crabs, prawns, and shellfish.
 This food source continues to be plentiful for the people.

 The surplus is usually sold in the city markets for goods such as sugar, tea, rice, flour, and other staples.
 There is no cash crop, but informal sales of coconut, betel nut, and other tree species such as eaglewood.